The 15 Best Black Mirror Episodes, Including Season 6

 2. "The Entire History of You" (Season 1, Episode 3)

 I doubt this show would have become the cultural phenomenon it is without "The Entire History Of You."
 The third episode of Season 1 came out in 2011 and really put it on the map as a bold, brilliant, insightful Twilight Zone for the digital age.
-How many times have we all wished we could play something back, to relive a memory, re-examine a moment, or prove we were right about how something played out and score a point?
+How many times have we all wished we could play something back to relive a memory, re-examine a moment, or prove we were right about how something played out and score a point?
 Liam (Toby Kebbell) does all of that to disastrous effect in the world of "The Entire History Of You."

-In this near-future, a "grain" can be implanted behind your ear to record everything you say and do.
+In this near future, a "grain" can be implanted behind your ear to record everything you say and do.
 Neurotic Liam ends up playing back and analyzing everything – big and small details from his job to his relationship with his wife, Ffion (Jodie Whittaker).
 He can't move forward without playing something back, ultimately leading him to lose everything he had in the present and long for the past.
 Sometimes ignorance is bliss.

 1. "White Christmas" (2014 Special)

 There are twists on top of twists, layers upon layers of meaning, and enough meat on the story’s bones to chew over for decades.
 Every time I see "White Christmas," I take away something new.
-It was such an influence on Season 4's "Black Museum," I can't help but see that 2017 story as a complementary companion episode rather than its own separate entity.

 Jason Wiese writes feature stories for CinemaBlend.
 His occupation results from years dreaming of a filmmaking career, settling on a "professional film fan" career, studying journalism at Lindenwood University in St. Charles, MO (where he served as Culture Editor for its student-run print and online publications), and a brief stint of reviewing movies for fun.
 He would later continue that side-hustle of film criticism on TikTok (@wiesewisdom), where he posts videos on a semi-weekly basis.
 Look for his name in almost any article about Batman.